Explore our pet training FAQs to learn more about our training methods, our philosophy and what it’s like to work with us.

 Are you a certified trainer?

-MaryKaye is a certified trainer and a Shelter Behavior Affiliate through the International Association of Animal Behavior Consultants.
+MaryKaye is a certified trainer and is Certified in Shelter Behavior – Dog (CSB-D) through the International Association of Animal Behavior Consultants.
 She is also a Family Paws Parent Educator through Family Paws.

 Tracy is a certified trainer through the Certification Council for Professional Dog Trainers, a Certified Canine Fitness Trainer, and a Fitpaws Master Trainer.